lpsinger/userguide/procedures/searches.rst

 several banks of matched filters to cover the detectors bandwidth, i.e., the templates are split across multiple frequency bands.
-All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients that cause large SNR values but can otherwise be easily distinguished from compact binary coalescence signals.
+All pipelines also implement different kinds of signal-based vetoes to reject instrumental transients that cause large :term:`SNR` values but can otherwise be easily distinguished from compact binary coalescence signals.

 **GSTLAL** [#GSTLAL1]_ [#GSTLAL2]_ is a matched-filter pipeline designed to